How to Create and Use a Marketing Campaign Plan Template

 - Ideas for lead generation

-Here, you’ll insert valuable KPI, so you can gauge your campaign’s impact.
-One example of a metric: if you’re launching a marketing campaign to build your email list, the number of new sign-ups would be a great way to measure that.
+The metrics section is where you’ll define how to measure the success of your campaigns.
+Here, you’ll insert valuable Key Performance Indicators to gauge a campaign’s impact.
+For example: if you’re launching a marketing campaign to build your email list, the number of new sign-ups would be a great way to measure that.

 Other Marketing Campaign Planning Topics